Peruvian Finca Aladino One Roast

 In a word WOW!

 This is probably what everyone who sells anything says.
 Well-worn words like quality mean less every day that capitalism exists.
-For a moment, forget I am making up for not buying great Peruvian coffee over the last 25 years.
 This coffee is exciting because it has been imaginatively processed, by a forward-thinking coffee producer.
 I have spent quite some time brewing this coffee and all of the results have been interesting, in a delicious way.
-I am downplaying my tasting results as I fear this coffee may be hard to acquire in the years to come.
+This year coffee is great again and available, unlike last year we were outbid by a roastery in Romania!
+What are the chances?

 Farm name: Aladino